Tele-Ophthalmology Van Pioneers Blindness Prevention Effort

 The tele-ophthalmology van is the first of its kind in the country and is visiting neighborhoods where residents are most vulnerable to eye disease.

-“You can treat these eye conditions and prevent blindness if they’re caught early,” says Lama Al-Aswad, MD, MPH, director of the tele-ophthalmology initiative and associate professor of ophthalmology at Columbia University Medical Center.
+“You can treat these eye conditions and prevent blindness if they’re caught early,” says Lama Al-Aswad, MD, MPH, director of the tele-ophthalmology initiative and associate professor of ophthalmology at Columbia University.
 “But, unfortunately, many people in underserved communities don’t have access to proper eye care, and by the time these diseases progress, it’s often too late.
 This project leverages technology and mobility to help these patients get the care they need, when they need it.”

 The mobile unit has screened approximately 160 individuals so far, with plans to visit Washington Heights, Harlem, Flushing, and Fort Greene later this year.
 It will conduct up to 2,000 free screenings each year.